Philip Sclater: Early life

 Sclater was born at Tangier Park, in Wootton St Lawrence, Hampshire, where his father William Lutley Sclater had a country house.
 George Sclater-Booth, 1st Baron Basing was Philip's elder brother.
 Philip grew up at Hoddington House where he took an early interest in birds.
 He was educated in school at Twyford and at thirteen went to Winchester College and later Corpus Christi College, Oxford where he studied scientific ornithology under Hugh Edwin Strickland.

-In 1851 he began to study law and was admitted a Fellow of Corpus Christi College.
+In 1851, Sclater began to study law and was admitted a Fellow of Corpus Christi College.
 In 1856 he travelled to America and visited Lake Superior and the upper St. Croix River, canoeing down it to the Mississippi.
 Sclater wrote about this in "Illustrated travels".
 In Philadelphia he met Spencer Baird, John Cassin and Joseph Leidy at the Academy of Natural Sciences.
 After returning to England, he practised law for several years and attended meetings of the Zoological Society of London.

 Career

 In 1858, Sclater published a paper in the Proceedings of the Linnean Society, setting up six zoological regions which he called the Palaearctic, Aethiopian, Indian, Australasian, Nearctic, and Neotropical.
 These zoogeographic regions are still in use.
-He also developed the theory of Lemuria during 1864 to explain zoological coincidences relating Madagascar to India.
+He also developed the hypothesis of Lemuria during 1864 to explain zoological coincidences relating Madagascar to India.

-In 1874 he became private secretary to his brother George Sclater-Booth, MP (later Lord Basing).
+In 1874, he became private secretary to his brother George Sclater-Booth, MP (later Lord Basing).
 He was offered a permanent position in civil service but he declined.
 In 1875, he became President of the Biological Section of the British Association for the Advancement of Science, which he joined in 1847 as a member.
 He was elected as a member to the American Philosophical Society in 1873.

 Sclater was the founder and first editor of The Ibis, the journal of the British Ornithologists' Union.
 He was Secretary of the Zoological Society of London from 1860 to 1902.
 He was briefly succeeded by his son, before the Council of the Society made a long-term appointment.

-In 1901 he described the okapi to western scientists although he never saw one alive.
+In 1901, he described the okapi to western scientists although he never saw one alive.
 His office at 11 Hanover Square became a meeting place for all naturalists in London.
 Travellers and residents shared notes with him and he corresponded with thousands.

 His collection of birds grew to nine thousand and these he transferred to the British Museum in 1886.
 At around the same time the museum was augmented by the collections of Gould, Salvin and Godman, Hume, and others to become the largest in the world.

 Among Sclater's more important books were Exotic Ornithology (1866–69) and Nomenclator Avium (1873), both with Osbert Salvin; Argentine Ornithology (1888–89), with W.H.
 Hudson; and The Book of Antelopes (1894–1900) with Oldfield Thomas.

-In June 1901 he received an honorary doctorate of Science (D.Sc.) from the University of Oxford.
+In June 1901, he received an honorary doctorate of Science (D.Sc.) from the University of Oxford.